SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Concurrency.md

 In contrast,
-there's no safe way to wrap asynchronous code so you can call it from synchronous code.
+there's no safe way to wrap asynchronous code so you can call it from synchronous code and wait for the result.
-The Swift standard library intentionally omits this unsafe functionality, and trying to implement them yourself introduces problems like memory races, threading bugs, and deadlocks.
+The Swift standard library intentionally omits this unsafe functionality, and trying to implement it yourself introduces problems like memory races, threading bugs, and deadlocks.
-To call asynchronous functions, the caller must also be an asynchronous function --- and so on, all the way up to the top-level code of the program.

 <!--
   OUTLINE